MohammedDrihmi/Ecommerce-Customer-Behavior-Analysis-2020-2026-RFM-Segmentation/README.md

-# Ecommerce Customer Behavior Analysis (2020–2026): RFM Segmentation for Retention, Loyalty & Revenue Growth
-Who are your best customers — and who's about to leave?

-Excel-based RFM analysis segmenting 8,000 global e-commerce customers into 11 behavioral groups, with insights across demographics, acquisition channels, and 20 countries to drive retention and revenue growth.

-## 📌 Project Overview

-This project applies **RFM (Recency, Frequency, Monetary)** analysis to a global e-commerce dataset spanning 6 years (2020–2026), built entirely in **Microsoft Excel** using pivot tables, calculated fields, and a custom scoring model.

-The goal was to move beyond surface-level sales metrics and build a structured understanding of **who the customers are, how they behave, and what the business should do about it** — segment by segment.

-The analysis covers:

-- **11 customer segments** ranked from Champions to Lost
-- **6 analytical dimensions** — RFM scoring, demographics, acquisition channels, newsletter behavior, geography, and revenue contribution
-- **Actionable business recommendations**  based on real data patterns

-## ❗ Problem Statement

-An e-commerce business with 6 years of transaction history had **no structured view of its customer base**.
-Without a segmentation model, every customer was treated the same — resulting in generic marketing campaigns, missed retention opportunities, and budget wasted on low-value segments.

-aimed to grow revenue and improve customer loyalty, eight critical questions emerged:

- 1. Who are the most valuable customers, and how can the business identify and retain them?
- 2. Who are the potential loyalists — and what does it take to convert them?
- 3. Which customers are at risk of churning, and what strategies can bring them back?
- 4. How do **gender and age** influence shopping behavior and engagement?
- 5. How does **newsletter subscription** influence purchase frequency and spend?
- 6. Is there a relationship between **acquisition channel** and customer quality?
- 8. How can the business transform one-time buyers into loyal, repeat customers?

 # 📊 E-Commerce RFM Customer Segmentation Analysis

 > A full-stack customer intelligence project built entirely in Microsoft Excel — turning 6 years of raw transaction data into 11 actionable customer segments, 6 analytical dimensions, and a clear revenue strategy.